Ndu3000/Eskom-Data-Functions/README.md

     removing all stop words based on a pre-loaded dictionary, removing url's from the tweets,
     tokenising a sentence,
-    and labelling the column for thes  stop words as "Without Stop Words".
+    and labelling the column for the identified strings of stop words as "Without Stop Words".